tsuru/tsuru/docs/config.rst

 provide static storage for apps.
 Whenever ``bucket-support`` is true, Tsuru will create a S3 bucket and AWS Identity and Access Management (IAM) credentials to access this bucket during the app creation process.
-In order to be able to comunicate with AWS API's, tsuru needs some settings, listed below.
+In order to be able to communicate with AWS API's, tsuru needs some settings, listed below.

 For more details on AWS authentication, AWS AIM and AWS S3, check AWS docs: https://aws.amazon.com/documentation/.